andygill/haverscript/DSL_DESIGN.md

 running the same prompt multiple times on the same context is straightforward because there is no hidden state that might be updated.

+**Middleware**

+Haverscript provides extensions to the basic chat using middleware and a pipe syntax.
+Things between the call to chat and the call to the actual LLM service can be augmented.

-**LLM Call Caching**
+*LLM Call Caching*

 All LLM calls can be cached in a [SQLite](https://www.sqlite.org/) database.
 If a query with identical context and parameters has been generated before, the cached result can be reused.
 This allows for deep scripting, efficient session management, and instant replay of interactions.

-**Response Rejection and Reruns**
+*Response Rejection and Reruns*

-Rejecting a specific response and rerunning an LLM request is built-in, using the post-condition hook `check`.
-This hook interacts with the cache, allowing for cache invalidation when necessary. check predicates are simply Python functions that return a bool, making it easy to assert specific conditions and re-execute when needed.
+Rejecting a specific response and rerunning an LLM request can be handled using `validate` and `retry`.

-**Echo Mode for Interactive Use and Debugging**
+*Echo Mode for Interactive Use and Debugging*

-Haverscript includes an echo mode, which shows interactions in markdown-style format in real-time, This allows a Haverscript program to function similarly to a traditional LLM chat session, making it a useful tool for both development and live interaction.
+Haverscript includes an echo middleware, which shows interactions in markdown-style format in real-time, This allows a Haverscript program to function similarly to a traditional LLM chat session, making it a useful tool for both development and live interaction.